ATTITUDE, CHANGE AND PERSONAL POWER

 Whatever your posture at any given moment in time, you can bet it is influencing your breathing and attitude AND breathing and attitude is affecting your posture.
 It is often easy to spot someone with a distorted or negative attitude by their slumped shouldered, bent over, weak kneed hang dog posture.

 Posture often shapes and forms attitude.
 Attitude can help create good or bad posture.
-Is a recent study reported in The Economist, posture was directly connected to self-respect.
+According to a recent study reported in The Economist, posture was directly connected to self-respect.

 Attitude and learning from Khan Academy " As long as they embrace struggle and mistakes, they can learn anything."